RitRa/Project2018-iris/README.md

 Import the iris.csv using the panda library and examine first few rows of data

 ## Discovering the Shape of the table
+Find out what the size of rows and columns in the table

 ## Find out unique classification/type of iris flower and the amount
 'Iris-setosa', 'Iris-versicolor', 'Iris-virginica'